TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/4. Continous Data Module/Continuous Preprocessing/Functions/README.txt

 % 3.
 EventChannelforStimulationDropDown: Name of the event channel from
 % which event indicies are taken.
 Identical to names in Data.Info.EventChannelNames
 % 4.
 EventstoPlotDropDown: char, which event ttl's to plot from the selected
 % event channel.
-Either 'Mean over all Events' OR the number of the
+Either 'Mean over all Trials' OR the number of the
 % event,i.e. '1' for the first ttl
 % 5.
 SpacingSlider: double, spacing between channel for plotting
 % 6.
 Figure: figure object handle to plot data (in seconds)
+% 7.
+ActiveChannel: double vector with all active channel in the probe view
+% window

 % Output:
 % 1.
 ArtefactRelatedData: nchannel x ntime x nevents matrix containg the data that is plotted.